 Active listening involves:

-Knowing how to ask questions to gain a well-rounded understand.
+Knowing how to ask questions to gain a well-rounded understanding

 Positive communication involves:

-These techniques will be very useful to you if you have to accept criticism and give constructive feedback, which we'll discuss next. 😊
+These techniques will be very useful to you if you need to accept criticism or give constructive feedback, which we'll discuss next. 😊